ngriffiths21/measles-dashboard/src/index.md

 > We used to think of measles outbreaks in the United States as isolated events: short-lived and confined to close-knit communities with low vaccination rates.
 A flare here, a bubble there.
 But as those bubbles grow and converge, the United States could be at risk for tens of thousands of cases.

-Mina wants the U.S. to take the threat of measles seriously, for good reason: this is the most contagious disease in the world, and it causes serious illness and death.
+Mina wants the U.S. to take the threat of measles seriously, for good reason: this is one of the most contagious diseases in the world, and it causes serious illness and death.
 The protection the U.S. worked so hard to achieve "is now unraveling," Mina writes—if vaccination rates don't improve, more people will needlessly die from a preventable disease.
 [Many](https://yourlocalepidemiologist.substack.com/p/its-not-just-about-measles) [other](https://www.statnews.com/2025/06/24/us-measles-elimination-status-vaccine-rates-cdc-mmr-rate/) [writers](https://www.usatoday.com/story/opinion/2025/03/04/measles-outbreak-texas-mmr-vaccine/81146579007/) have joined him in calling attention to the long-term consequences of measles resurgence.

 These articles provide an overview of the problems that got us here, and a good list of things to work on, focusing on the national level.
 But the local picture is not like the national one.
 If your school, health center, or local organization gets exposed to measles, there is more you need to know.
 This disease is different from others in key ways, and surprisingly, there is a lot you can do even after an exposure.